datalad-handbook/book/docs/basics/101-105-install.rst

 - The command takes a location of an existing dataset to clone.
 This *source* can be a URL or a path to a local directory, or an SSH server [#f1]_.
-The dataset to be installed lives on :term:`GitHub`, at `https://github.com/datalad-datasets/longnow-podcasts.git <https://github.com/datalad-datasets/longnow-podcasts.git>`_, and we can give its GitHub URL as the  first positional argument.
+The dataset to be cloned lives on :term:`GitHub`, at `https://github.com/datalad-datasets/longnow-podcasts.git <https://github.com/datalad-datasets/longnow-podcasts.git>`_, and we can give its GitHub URL as the  first positional argument.
 - Optionally, the command also takes a second positional path as an argument --